FINDING THE TREASURES OF DARKNESS AND WEALTH OF SECRET PLACES

 Cyrus Pursues Gods Plan

-Thousands of years ago, Isaiah directed the opening verses I read to the king of Persia (Iran).
+Thousands of years ago, Isaiah directed the opening verses that I read, to the king of Persia (Iran).
 This is an incredible prophecy because Isaiah wrote it about 150—200 years before this Persian king was born!
 And what’s so astonishing about Isaiah’s prophecy is its specificity.
 Isaiah also predicted, two centuries in advance, that the coming king would be named Cyrus!
-He foresaw Cyrus invading Babylon—which is in present-day Iraq—and liberating the Jews from their 70-years of captivity, and then repatriating them to their homeland in Israel.
+He foresaw Cyrus invading Babylon—which is in present-day Iraq—and liberating the Jews from their 70 years of captivity, and then repatriating them to their homeland in Israel.
 And history reveals this unfolding exactly as Isaiah prophesied!
 (What a marvelous testimony this is to the divine inspiration of Scripture.
 No other book is capable of speaking with such unfaltering accuracy.)

 But there’s something more to notice: God would not let Cyrus liberate Israel without recompense.
 The Lord said: ‘Cyrus, when you free Israel and accomplish my purpose, I will give you the “treasures of darkness and wealth stored in secret places.’”
-And it’s amazing how this transpired, because it literally came to pass.
+And it’s amazing how this transpired because it literally came to pass.

-Records from Jewish history reveal that once Cyrus freed the Jews he also granted them permission to rebuild their Temple.
+Records from Jewish history reveal that once Cyrus freed the Jews, he also granted them permission to rebuild their Temple.
 In fact, Cyrus issued an edict (an official decree) for them to rebuild their Temple in Jerusalem.
 And on the exact day Cyrus issued this decree, his soldiers back in Babylon, unearthed vast amounts of silver and gold that the king of Babylon had hidden under the Euphrates River!
 God’s Word through Isaiah had been fulfilled to the letter when He said, “I will give you the treasures of darkness and wealth stored in secret places.”

 (Transition) This leads me to the crux of today’s message.
 My question is, where are the “treasures of darkness and riches stored in secret places.”
 Are you ready for the answer?